-Urban households' nutrition poverty responds positively to rising meat prices, which is expected as meat is a normal good (Table 3).
+Urban households' nutrition poverty responds positively to rising meat prices (Columns 1 and 3 of Table 6), which is expected as meat is a normal good (Table 2).
 This poverty-increasing effect is also observed for rural households.
-However, in this case, nutritional poverty is more negatively related with higher prices of fat and eggs, which is consistent with Table 4.
+However, in this case, nutritional poverty is more negatively related with higher prices of 'fat and oil' and eggs (Columns 4-6 of Table 6), which is consistent with Table 3.

-The community development in terms of better transport, social services and economic prosperity helps combat rural nutrition poverty (Columns 4-6 of Table 7), while urban households seem to only benefit from social services in reducing the incidence of nutritional deprivation.
+The community development in terms of better transport, social services and economic prosperity helps combat rural nutrition poverty (Columns 4-6 of Table 6), while urban households seem to only benefit from social services in reducing the incidence of nutritional deprivation.
 Neither traditional nor modern markets development exhibits poverty-reducing effects, but rather deteriorates the nutritional status.
-Since the results are based on the aggregate indices, disaggregated indicators are needed to throw further light on this relationship.